Rik Henson: Personal Homepage

 My primary interest concerns how the brain "remembers" things.
 Specifically, I use the techniques of fMRI and EEG/MEG to examine brain activity as healthy volunteers try to remember things in the laboratory, and relate these findings, via computational modelling, to the memory problems following damage in those brain regions.
 I am interested in the neural bases of both explicit (conscious) memory and implicit (unconscious) memory, particularly the relationship between recollection, familiarity, and priming, and the relationship between memory and (visual) perception.
 A deeper knowledge of these different expressions of memory is important for understanding the ubiquitous memory impairments associated with neurological damage, neurodegenerative diseases such as dementia, and normal ageing.

-I am an MRC (Band 1) Programme Leader, Director of Neuroimaging at the MRC CBSU, and a group leader of the Memory & Perception Group.You can contact me by:
+I am an MRC (Band 1) Programme Leader, Deputy Director of the MRC CBSU, and a group leader of the Memory & Perception Group.You can contact me by:

 Tel: +44 (0)1223 355 294

 MRC CBU, 15 Chaucer Road, Cambridge, CB2 7EF, UK.

 - Explore some potential topics for new PhD students